aminya/project_options/README.md

   - `awesome`
   - `original`
   - Alternatively you can supply a list of css files to be added to [DOXYGEN_HTML_EXTRA_STYLESHEET](https://www.doxygen.nl/manual/config.html#cfg_html_extra_stylesheet)
+- `LINKER`: choose a specific linker (e.g. lld, gold, bfd).
+If set to OFF (default), the linker is automatically chosen.
 - `PCH_HEADERS`: the list of the headers to precompile
 - `MSVC_WARNINGS`: Override the defaults for the MSVC warnings
 - `CLANG_WARNINGS`: Override the defaults for the CLANG warnings